 How do I re-tube my earmold?

-You can bring your earmoulds to Hear4U to have them re-tubed.
+You can bring your earmoulds to your audiologist to have them re-tubed.
 You can also ask your audiologist to show you how to re-tube your earmould yourself – you can then see whether it is something you can manage on your own.
-Don’t worry if you can’t, we are happy to do that for you.

 To re-tube, your earmould, follow the instructions below.
 You will need new tubing and a small pair of scissors.
 You can order new tubing from the Online Shop, which you will find a link to at the top of this webpage.

 - Gently pull the old tubing from the earmould.
 Do not throw the old tubing away as it can be a guide for measuring the length of the new tubing later.

 - Insert the tapered end of the new tubing into the earmould.
 Thread it through the earmould until it comes out the other end – the end that fits inside your ear.

 - Pull the tubing until the bend reaches the mould.